Those who guide this people mislead them, and those who are guided are led astray. Isaiah 6:19

 What the Google Earth visitor will find now is grey squares which can be clicked to access pictures and/or Wikipedia data boxes.

-Clicking on the Gilo button brings up this panel.
+Clicking on the Gilo button brings up the panel below.

 Clicking on the "Every Human has Rights" flag brings up this panel.